swapnilmore2503/RunCarla-Capstone/README.md

 A Waypoint Node responsibility is to publish the next 200 upcoming waypoints ahead of the car.
 At the start of the simulation, the simulator broadcasts the course's waypoints.
 Based on the current car position, the Waypoint Node will find the nearest waypoint to the car and post the 200 waypoints after the closest point.
 We had to ensure that the waypoint was ahead of the car and not behind.

-Another responsibility that is vital addresses the situation of a red...Need some explanation of the twist.twist.linear.x... traffic light ahead of the car.
+Another responsibility that is vital addresses the situation of a red traffic light ahead of the car.
 Given, the red light detection from the TL_Detector, the Waypoint Node will create waypoints to decelerate the vehicle.
 The code below produces the waypoints for deceleration.
 Based on the stop line point provided by the TL detector, we compute the distance from the closest waypoint to the car to two points before the stop line waypoint.
 The two points before the stop line give us a buffer to stop.
 Essentially, it computes the distance to the stop location, and calculate the velocity based on an empirically determined formula.

 ```